souris-dev/samosac-jvm/docs/probables/nested_probables.md

 </samosa>
 ```

-Again, evaluate probabilities from the right to left.
+Again, probabilities are nested from the _right to left_.

 The above example will be easier to understand, if seen this way:
 (**the snippet below is not actual code, just a pseudocode to make things easy to understand**)